evaristo-va/RAG_backend_PoC/README.md

 ```

 ## 👷🏼‍♂️ Algorithmic choices for Indexing
+Let:
+- N: number of data points
+- D: dimension of each vector (data point)
+- H: number of random hyperplanes in LSH
+- L: number of hashtables
+- K: number of KNN for search
 ### 🔨 Brute force approach
 -  Knn search : complexity is O(nd+nlogk) with d being embedding vector dimension, k the numer of elements to retrieve (heap size).
 -  Add/delete: constant operations O(1) implemented via hashmap.